Blendify/blender-manual/blender_docs/manual/editors/dope_sheet/introduction.rst

 Realtime Updates
-   When transforming keyframes, changes to the animation data are flushed to other views Show Frame Number Indicator
+   When transforming keyframes, changes to the animation data are flushed to other views.
+Show Frame Number Indicator
-   Show frame number beside the current frame indicator line Show Sliders
+   Show frame number beside the current frame indicator line.
+Show Sliders
    A toggle option that shows the value sliders for the channels.
    See the Fig. :ref:`fig-dope-sheet-action`.
 Use Group Colors
    Draw groups and channels with colors matching their corresponding groups.
 AutoMerge Keyframes
-   Automatically merge nearby keyframes
+   Automatically merge nearby keyframes.
 Sync Markers
-   Sync Markers with keyframe edits
+   Sync Markers with keyframe edits.
 Show Seconds
-   Whether to show the time in the X-axis as frames or as seconds
+   Whether to show the time in the X-axis as frames or as seconds.

 Set Preview Range :kbd:`P`
    Interactively define frame range used for playback.